llmonpy/llmonpy-blog/docs/ai-moat.md

    this approach, you could be sure that you are maintaining or improving quality while reducing costs.

 ## The Moat: The QBaWa Flywheel
-QBaWa a proven technique to build a moat.
+QBaWa is a proven technique to build a moat.
 Everytime you do a Google search, Google is generating **QBaWa**.
 Whatever links you clicked on are best answers, while the links you ignored are worse answers.
 Google uses this data to improve their search results and ensure that users prefer Google to other search engines.
 The **QBaWa** flywheel is a virtuous cycle where more and better **QBaWa** produces better responses to requests, which produces more requests.
 Google has been using this model for decades.
 Once a company has built a lead on the learning curve, it is very hard for competitors to catch up.

 ## LLMonPy (Lemon Pie)
-LLMonPy is a framework that creates huge amounts of **QBaWa** through the use of tournaments, automated evaluations and experiments.
+LLMonPy is an AI pipeline framework I am working on that creates huge amounts of **QBaWa** through the use of tournaments, automated evaluations and experiments.
 I will release a first, quite rough version in a couple of weeks.
 You can [follow me on Twitter](https://x.com/sftombu) to keep up with my progress.

 One thing that I noticed while working on LLMonPy and [Needle in a Needlestack](https://nian.llmonpy.ai/) is that there has been a huge increase in rate limits and a decrease in costs.
 A year ago, you would be lucky to get 10